Articles of Incorporation and Rules

 (Purpose)

-(Electoral districts and number of seats)
+(Electoral Districts and Number of Representatives)

 2. The number of seats for each electoral district referred to in the preceding paragraph shall be determined so as to be proportional to the number of members of each electoral district as far as possible

-(General Election Management Committee)
+(General Representative Election Management Committee)

 2. The term of office for committee members shall be one year, but they may be reappointed